CyberTaoFlow/email-parser/README.md

 * email-schema.sql
   * To prepare a MySQL (or Maria) DB for use with email metadata

-#### Some functionality
+#### Program Usage
 ```
 Usage: email-parser.py [options]

-This ultimate python pcap processing program will generate some outrageous
-SMTP metadata.
-If I were you, I wouldn't run a 16GB pcap file against this.
-Results my vary.
+email-parser.py parses individual PCAP files and outputs SMTP metadata to
+multiple formats.
+You can enhance the way you interact with this data by using
+the database and the web page.

 Options:
   --version          show program's version number and exit
   -h, --help         show this help message and exit
   -p PCAPFILE        Filename of the of the pcap to process
   -d DIRECTORY       Directory containing pcap files

+  Output Options:
+    Choose how you would like the data output to you.

+    -o OUTPUT        db, csv, ascii [default: ascii]

   Database Options:
-    The following options are to be used in conjunction with the MySQL
+    The following options are to be used in conjunction with the SQL
     database you have configured.

-    -s SQLSTATEMENT     Statement to pass to MySQLdb
+    -s SQLSTATEMENT  SQL SELECT query to pass to the database
     -m MD5SUM        md5sum of file to retrieve from database
-    --analyzed=ANALYZED
-                        Once an md5 from --top10 has been analyzed, input it
-                        here so it no longer shows up!
-    --showanalyzed=SHOWME
-                        Show analyzed files, and who did it!

-  Statistics:
-    The following options are to be used when a user requires stats.
-What
-    are stats?
-Metrics?
-Unfortunately you'll have to generate your own pie
-    charts.

-    --top10             Print top 10 most suspicious emails (files) by md5
-    --campaigns         Print out the phishing campaigns
-    --domains           Print the top 25 domains where emails originated
-    --howitworks        Display how suspicion is generated
-    --csv               Change output format to CSV
 ```

 Credits